 Our projects are based around the simple fact that providing the opportunity for people to be clean can prevent the spread of infectious diseases like trachoma.

 In addition to our advocacy work, in 2018 we piloted and delivered a number of tools for good health.
-We continue working on improving health hardware - the infrastructure we take for granted.
+In 2019 and 2020, we continue working on improving health hardware - the infrastructure we take for granted.

 "Lexie Ward of Apatula, NT painted her washing machine.